cvamsikrishna11/airbnb-clone/README.md

 Airbnb clone
 ===

-This project was bootstrapped with React Native + Expo + AWS Amplify.
+This project was bootstrapped with React Native + Expo + AWS Amplify + GraphQL

 ## Setup